 Can I trade shares via Investor Center if I live outside the US?

 Yes.
 Please be aware that, although this should be straightforward via Investor Center, transferring 'off market' may require a paper-based transfer form and a 'medallion guarantee' to be authorized.
+Shareholders are responsible for ensuring compliance with local laws where they reside.

 Do you pay international payments in currencies other than US dollars?